jaredkrinke/log/content/posts/static-site-generators/md2blog-deno.md

 Additionally, Deno provides a [standard library](https://deno.land/std) that has been audited by the Deno authors, so you no longer have to pull in modules from unknown contributors just for common tasks like, say, parsing YAML front matter.

-Deno also has a focus on the full developer experience and includes facilities for testing, static analysis, dependenc analysis, stand-alone executables, and more.
+Deno also has a focus on the full developer experience and includes facilities for testing, static analysis, dependency analysis, stand-alone executables, and more.
 Again, this means that you don't have to rely on tens or hundreds of NPM packages just to run some unit tests or publish a stand-alone tool.
 Oh, and Deno fully embraces `await` and `async`, so no more dealing with tedious error-first callback patterns!

 # Goodbye, Metalsmith
 While Deno has some [facilities for running Node/NPM modules](https://deno.land/manual@v1.16.0/npm_nodejs), I decided that, in order to limit the number of dependencies I take on and to leverage async language features, I would essentially recreate Metalsmith for Deno.
 Fortunately, Metalsmith is so simple, my prototype was under 150 lines of code.